June 24, July 29, August 26 & September 16

 August 26: Indie Night

-The high-energy antics of headliners Black Crystal Wolf Kids will have you singing along to the best indie tracks ever, from the likes of Hozier, The Black Keys, Pavement, and The Pixies.
-FifthLaw—with its electronica, folk, and punk influences—and the blues-fueled Well Hung Heart round out the band line-up, while DJ Steve Prior spins power sets all night long.
+The high-energy antics of headliners Black Crystal Wolf Kids had the crowd singing along to the best indie tracks ever, from the likes of Hozier, The Black Keys, Pavement, and The Pixies.
+Rounding out the dynamic line-up were FifthLaw—with its electronica, folk, and punk influences—and the blues-fueled Well Hung Heart, while DJ Steve Prior spun power sets all night long.

 September 16: ’80s Night

-Back by popular demand is a most “tubular” evening.
-Legendary DJ Richard Blade will be spinning the best music of the era while paying tribute to late icons Prince and David Bowie, and cover band Betamaxx will have you singing and skanking with wild abandon.
-This “radical” time comes complete with vintage video games—’80s fashions are a must!
+Legendary DJ Richard Blade will spin the best music of the era while cover band Betamaxx will have you singing and skanking with wild abandon.
+We’ll also pay tribute to Prince and David Bowie with a “silent disco” featuring ’80s tracks from these two musical greats, accompanied by photo ops.
+This “radical” nighttime event comes complete with vintage video games, a neon paint party, and more—’80s fashions are a must!

 NOTE: Plentiful free parking is available.
 Valid ID is required for entry.
 We recommend that you purchase your tickets in advance to avoid waiting in ticketing lines.
 Online ticketing closes at 5 p.m. on the day of the event, but you can still purchase your tickets at the Zoo membership window as early as 6 p.m.